vulnersCom/zabbix-threat-control/README.md

 ### Zabbix entity

 1. To create all the necessary objects in Zabbix, run the `prepare.py` script with parameters.</br>
-`/opt/monitoring/zabbix-threat-control/prepare.py --utils --hosts --template  --dashboard --action`</br>It will create the following objects using Zabbix API:
+`/opt/monitoring/zabbix-threat-control/prepare.py -uvtda`</br>It will verify that the zabbix-agent and zabbix-get utilities are configured correctly and create the following objects using Zabbix API:
    * **A template** used to collect data from servers.
    * **Zabbix hosts** for obtaining data on vulnerabilities.
    * **An action** for run the command fixes the vulnerability.